Evolving-AI-Lab/synthesizing/README.md

-## Activation maximization via Upconvolutional networks
+## Activation Maximization via Upconvolutional Networks

 This repository contains source code necessary to reproduce some of the main results in the paper: